afmsavage/keep-ecdsa-tf/README.md

 # KEEP-ECDSA Node Terraform for AWS

-The files in this repo will automatically spin you up an Ubuntu node in AWS with the folder structure and required packages
+The files in this repo will automatically spin you up an Ubuntu node in AWS with the folder structure and required packages.
+You can refer to [https://gist.github.com/afmsavage/8fc19937a6b263f05c3e215d8860629c](https://gist.github.com/afmsavage/8fc19937a6b263f05c3e215d8860629c) for more information about the configuration that is performed automatically by this module.
+That gist is a walkthrough on how to manually setup an ECDSA node on either the testnet or the mainnet

 __**Features**__